 4. “I Can’t Resist” – The Great Escape.
 Sassy organ, squawking guitars, roaring vocals, stomping percussion; this reads like a mix of The Black Keys and Alabama Shakes.

 5. “Show Me Your Facebook Page” – Samantha Echo.
 This is a wild ride: Echo creates a cabaret/show-tune style piano-pop song about the emotional troubles that Facebook causes.
 That simple statement can’t encompass the many twists and turns of this song, but it’s the best I got.
 Just listen to it.
+(Editor’s note: originally linked to a Soundcloud track that’s now gone; the video remains, but it’s not to my taste.
+Still, the song can be heard.)

 6. “Cigarette” – PANG! feat.
 Cameron Douglas.
 Manages, manipulates, and ultimately owns the space between introspective folk and Avicii-style electro-pop-folk.
 Beautiful, but also catchy and punchy.